 This section of the website contains information about how those decisions are arrived at, how the council is structured, how councillors are elected, committees, budgets, meetings and contact details for your elected representatives.

-As representatives of residents in their respective wards in the borough of Ashford, Councillors are Data Controllers in their own right, accountable for the processing of personal information, for example, in connection with requests received from constituents.
-The full privacy notice can be viewed here.
+As representatives of residents in their respective wards in the borough of Ashford, councillors are Data Controllers in their own right, accountable for the processing of personal information, for example, in connection with requests received from constituents.
+The full privacy notice for councillors can be viewed here.

 Formed in 1974, the council has 43 elected councillors from 35 wards.
 Elected councillors serve for a four year term.
 The regular election of councillors is held on the first Thursday in May every four years with the last election being held in 2015.

 The term of office for a councillor starts on the fourth day after they are elected and finishes on the fourth day after the date of the next regular election.